It Depends on How Much Time Has Passed

 Well, how do they do that?
 Well, either the parties can stipulate, or if the mother refuses to stipulate that that’s your child or those are your children, then you can take and ask the court to do genetic testing.
 Now, if you ask for genetic testing, you need to be prepared for the answer.

 The answer might be that’s not your child and maybe you’ve thought it was for quite some time.
-And if you’re not on the birth certificate and you didn’t sign a document called an acknowledgment of paternity, once that court determines that’s not your child, then you are no longer able to seek visitation and custody rights over that child, except through something like adoption, which is a much longer road to haul.
+And suppose you’re not on the birth certificate and you didn’t sign a document called an acknowledgment of paternity, once that court determines that’s not your child.
+In that case, you are no longer able to seek visitation and custody rights over that child, except through something like adoption, which is a much longer road to haul.

 An acknowledgment of paternity is a simple one-page document where the mother and the alleged father sign a document saying, “We acknowledge this child is this man’s and this woman’s.”
 Once two years have passed where another man has been on an acknowledgment of paternity, you cannot legally undo that.